stuart-thackray/pi_gpio_web/README.md

     make
     make run

-Then open up the browser to control the Pi. (to get your IP address on the Rasberry pi type `ifconfg| grep inet`)
+Then open up the browser to control the Pi. (to get your IP address on the Rasberry pi type `ifconfig| grep inet`)

     http://<IP-ADDRESS>:8000/